FAQ

 Eating

-Q: What should I pack for lunch on Picnic Days?
+Q: What should I pack for lunch?

 Q: Is peanut butter allowed?